wednesdayayay/Scrawl/README.md

 /// Control (MIDI,Keyboard,Mouse)

-I'm using the same template that I use for waaaave pool for easy integration
+I'm using the same MIDI template that I use for waaaave pool for easy integration

 I've uploaded a MIDI control template for the korg nano kontrol version 1 it won't be the final one as it is more utilitarian than intuitively laid out for playing currently